wcdsb/wcdsb_ods/README.md

 # wcdsb_ods

 Aspen ODS replication using the data dictionary to rename fields and only pull active and system fields.

+This project was started before the offical ODS was release and migrated from python scripts to use T-SQL.

 # Introduction
 Replication SIS data locally using the data dictionary to rename and select fields.